 When you review examples of the best small business websites, you’ll notice most make a high visual impact through imagery.
 Pexels is an excellent resource for finding high-quality, royalty-free images and videos for your website or blog.
 With more than 1 million media files available, you’re sure to find something that fits your needs.
 Resolution varies for each image, but you’ll get the original version when you download one without specifying the size.

 A unique feature of Pexels is the ability to search by color.
 So, if you need an image or video with a specific tone, you can browse collections or filter results by color.
 The search function can be a bit hit or miss, though.
 Some image results don’t fit the search precisely, so you may need to be more specific with your search terms.

-Best for: Free high-resolution images by photographers you can hire for other projects
+Best for: Obtaining free high-resolution images by photographers you can hire

 |Related searches and collections suggestions in results||No videos|

 |Visual search function|

 With over 2 million professional photos, Unsplash is one of the most popular free stock photo sites to find images for websites.
 It also provides free stock images for Squarespace users directly within its editor.
 This is a contributing factor to the visually striking websites you can build with Squarespace, and why it’s one of the best website builders.
 Unlike some other free stock photo sites, it doesn’t have videos.

 Try to be exact with search terms, or your results may be too broad.
 However, within the results, you can find related searches and collection suggestions so you can home in on your preferred photo.
 You can upload an image you have in the visual search engine to find similar images to the one you have.
 Plus, if you sign up for an account, you can contact Unsplash photographers who are available for hire.

 Best for: Creating your graphics using Canva’s free stock photos